-For chief operating decision maker purposes, the Company is organised into business units based on their products and services and has two reportable segments as follows:
+For chief operating decision maker purposes, the Company is organised into business units based on their products and services and has three reportable segments as follows:

+- Ground handling services,

-- Ground handling services; and - Cargo handling services.
+- Cargo handling services; and

+- Lounge business services.

 Management reviews the internal management reports of each division at least monthly.